 The Taiwan Relations Act (TRA) of 1979

 In 1979, the U.S. Congress passed the Taiwan Relations Act (TRA).
-Signed into law by President Jimmy Carter, the Act seeks to preserve and promote commercial, cultural, and other relations between the people of the United States and Taiwan in the absence of diplomatic relations.
+Signed into law by President Jimmy Carter, the Act seeks to preserve and promote commercial, cultural, and other relations between the people of the United States and the people on Taiwan in the absence of diplomatic relations.
 Today, it serves to maintain peace, security, and stability in the Western Pacific.
-It also set out U.S. commitments regarding Taiwan’s defense and security and empowered Congress to oversee various aspects of U.S. Taiwan policy.
+It also set out U.S. commitments regarding Taiwan’s defense and security, and empowered Congress to oversee various aspects of U.S. Taiwan policy.

-The TRA considers the peace and stability in the Western Pacific area as the U.S.’s political, security, and economic interests of the U.S. and are matters of international concern.
-Consequently, it is U.S. policy to regard any form of aggression towards Taiwan as a threat to the peace and security of the Western Pacific and a grave concern to the United States.
+The TRA declares that the peace and stability in the Western Pacific area are in the political, security, and economic interests of the U.S. and are matters of international concern.
+Consequently, it is U.S. policy to regard any effort to forcibly annex Taiwan as a threat to the peace and security of the Western Pacific and a grave concern to the United States.

-Although the U.S. does not currently have formal diplomatic relations with Taiwan, the TRA allows the U.S. to treat Taiwan as a sovereign state and its governing authorities as a government.
-Indeed, it specifies that U.S. laws referring to “foreign countries, nations, states, governments, or similar entities” shall similarly apply to Taiwan.
-All existing treaties and other international agreements, including multilateral conventions, entered by the United States and the governing authorities on Taiwan (which was recognized as the “Republic of China” before January 1, 1979) shall continue in force between them, unless and until terminated by law.
+Although the U.S. does not currently have formal diplomatic relations with Taiwan, the TRA allows the U.S. to pragmatically treat Taiwan as a sovereign State and its governing authorities as a government.
+Indeed, the Act emphasizes that whenever the U.S. laws refer or relate to “foreign countries, nations, states, governments, or similar entities,” such terms shall include and such laws shall apply with respect to Taiwan.

-The TRA established the American Institute in Taiwan (AIT), a nonprofit corporation incorporated under the District of Columbia (D.C.) laws, to serve as the de-facto U.S. embassy in Taiwan.
+The TRA also established the American Institute in Taiwan (AIT), a nonprofit corporation incorporated under the laws of the District of Columbia (D.C.), to serve as the de-facto U.S. embassy in Taiwan.
 Whenever the President or any U.S. agency carries out programs, transactions, and other relations with respect to Taiwan, they shall be conducted and carried out by or through the AIT, or such comparable successor nongovernmental entity as the President may designate.

-The House Committee on Foreign Affairs and the Senate Committee on Foreign Relations are responsible for monitoring the implementation of the Taiwan Relations Act, the operation and procedures of the AIT, and the relationship between the U.S. and Taiwan.
+It requires the House Committee on Foreign Affairs and the Senate Committee on Foreign Relations to monitor the implementation of the Taiwan Relations Act, the operation and procedures of the AIT, and the continuing relationship between the U.S. and Taiwan.